 To operate the system, an adequate number of PCs, laptops or terminals need to be available.
 The determination of that number will be affected by the type of system as well as the number and functions of staff members required to process the volume of business.
+Technical staff should determine whether endpoints are encrypted, properly patched, limited by the company firewall and malware protection is applied.